+Rapporteur comment: the intention of evaluation is to under the performance for 1st study goal better

+Recommendation 7: For measurement event prediction for temporal domain case B, goes for option 2:

+Option 2: UE delay to t1 to report measurement result as if the predicted measurement event occurs there.
+Network starts the preparation after receiving the measurement report.
+And handover command will be received after handover preparation.

 As for handover model for temporal domain case A, there are two options in the summarized proposal 25:

 Proposal 25: As for simulation base on temporal domain case A, RAN2 conclude one of the two options to decide exactly when to transmit handover command: